-Relations between Switzerland and Ecuador are good and expected to intensify with the entry into force of the free trade agreement between Ecuador and EFTA, which entered into force on 1 November 2020, is also expected to boost trade.
+Relations between Switzerland and Ecuador are good.
+The free trade agreement between EFTA and Ecuador, which entered into force on 1 November 2020, is also expected to boost trade.

 Bilateral relations Switzerland–Ecuador